Indigenous-Led Online Courses Mobilizing Humanity towards Practical Actions for Ecological Healing and Restoration

 An Economic Engine for Good

-• 100% of net profits are donated to social and environmental healing projects (the amount remaining after two operating staff and guest speakers are paid humble stipends).
+• 100% of net proceeds are donated to social and environmental healing projects (the amount remaining after two operating staff and guest speakers are paid humble stipends).

 • In addition to teaching all who are willing to learn, we raise money through our suggested donations to support social and ecological healing projects, such as urban gardens, tribal-led ecological restoration projects, call-in parties to senators, and more.
 All funds go through the IINÁH Institute, an Indigenous led initiative for cultural and linguistic revitalization.